Who is eligible to apply?

 Do you provide mentorship?

-No. We do invite guests from the music industry to dinner, but this is strictly informal.
-In 2019 our dinner guests included Sarah Bardwell (BPF), Roger Wright (Snape Maltings), Anne Rushton (NMC), Rosie Johnson (RVW Trust), Camilla King (Cheltenham Music Festival), and James Murphy (RPS).
+No. We do invite guests from the music sector to dinner, but this is strictly informal.
+In 2019 our dinner guests included Sarah Bardwell (BPA), Roger Wright (BPA), Anne Rushton (NMC), Rosie Johnson (RVW Trust), Camilla King (Cheltenham Music Festival), and James Murphy (RPS).

 Can I work in the Archive?